19hours/sg-statutes/Acts/Bankruptcy Act.md

 ### Withdrawal of bankruptcy application

 72\.
-A bankruptcy application shall not be withdrawn without the leave of the court.
+Subject to sections 65(9) and 67(5), a bankruptcy application shall not be withdrawn without the leave of the court.

 Protection of debtor’s property